edgedb/edgedb/docs/edgeql/statements/select.rst

 The above example retrieves a single user with a specific name.
-The fact that there is only one such user is a detail that can be well- known and important to the creator of the DB, but otherwise non- obvious.
+The fact that there is only one such user is a detail that can be well- known and important to the creator of the database, but otherwise non- obvious.
 However, forcing the cardinality to be at most 1 by using the ``LIMIT`` clause ensures that a set with a single object or ``{}`` is returned.
 This way any further code that relies on the